jpgmv1998/random_references/randomReferences.md

 :star: [Causal Inference: The Mixtape - Scott Cunningham](https://mixtape.scunning.com/index.html) - Scott Cunningham introduces students and practitioners to the methods necessary to arrive at meaningful answers to the questions of causation, using a range of modeling techniques and coding instructions for both the R and the Stata programming languages.

+:star: [The Effect: An Introduction to Research Design and Causality - Nick Huntington-Klein](https://theeffectbook.net/) - The Effect is a book intended to introduce students (and non-students) to the concepts of research design and causality in the context of observational data.

 :star: [Econometrics - Bruce Hansen](https://www.ssc.wisc.edu/~bhansen/econometrics/) -  This textbook is the second in a two-part series covering the core material typically taught in a one-year Ph.D. course in econometrics.

 :star: [Literature on Recent Advances in Applied Micro Methods](https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf) - List of papers with recent advances in applied micro methods

+:star: [DiD Reading Group](https://taylorjwright.github.io/did-reading-group/) - Presentation of recent papers in the DiD literature by their authors.

+:star:[Diff-in-Diff Notes - Asjad Naqvi](https://github.com/asjadnaqvi/Diff-in-Diff-Notes) - This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
+Currently, it is just a dump of my bookmarks from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
+But this might still take a while.

 :star: [How to Do Empirical Economics](http://www.crest.fr/ckfinder/userfiles/files/Pageperso/kramarz/v30i2a1.pdf) - This article presents a discussion among leading economists on how to do empirical research in economics.
 The participants discuss their reasons for starting research projects, database construction, the methods they use, the role of theory, and their views on the main alternative empirical approaches The article ends with a discussion of a set of articles which exemplify best practice in empirical work.